ghhamo/locationTracker/README.md

    ```

 That's it!
 The application should now be running.
-Producer is sending location updates for 10 users as fast as it can.
+Producer is sending location updates for 10 users with a short delay between each update.
 Consumer is pulling those update in batches every 10 seconds.
 You can see consumer working by looking at logs in consumers docker container.